Home » Symptoms » Dog Symptoms A-Z » Broken bone

 Basics and possible causes

-A bone fracture in dogs occurs when the stress on a bone exceeds the bone’s load-bearing capacity.
-This can be caused by direct trauma such as car accidents, falls from heights, or violent blows.
-In addition, fractures can result from repeated stress, leading to fatigue fractures.
+A bone fracture in dogs occurs when the stress on a bone exceeds its load-bearing capacity.
+This can happen due to direct trauma such as car accidents, falls from great heights, or violent blows.
+Additionally, fractures can result from repeated stress, leading to stress fractures.

-The anatomy of the dog plays an essential role in the susceptibility to bone fractures.
+The anatomy of the dog plays a crucial role in susceptibility to bone fractures.
 For example, the long bones of the limbs are particularly vulnerable due to their leverage.
 Breed predispositions can also play a role, as some breeds are more prone to fractures due to their body structure or genetic disposition.

-Internally caused causes of fractures include nutritional deficiencies such as calcium deficiency or vitamin D deficiency, which can lead to weakening of the bones.
-Genetic diseases such as osteogenesis imperfecta, which weakens the bone structure, also play a role.
+Internal causes of fractures include nutritional deficiencies such as calcium deficiency or vitamin D deficiency, which can lead to bone weakening.
+Genetic diseases like osteogenesis imperfecta, which weakens bone structure, also play a role.

 Typical accompanying symptoms

-• Swelling: A swelling around the fracture site is common and is caused by inflammatory conditions and blood accumulation in the tissue.
+- Swelling: Swelling around the fracture site is common and results from inflammatory conditions and blood accumulation in the tissue.

-• Wounds or bruises: In open fractures, the skin may be pierced, while closed fractures can cause bruises.
+- Wounds or bruises: In open fractures, the skin may be punctured, while closed fractures can cause bruising.

 A visit to the veterinarian is essential if a fracture is suspected.
 Even with seemingly minor injuries that do not immediately appear severe, the dog should be examined to avoid potential complications.

-If the dog shows signs of severe pain, cannot get up, or has visible wounds or deformities, a veterinarian should be consulted immediately.
-The risk of infection is particularly high with open fractures, and rapid treatment is crucial.
+If the dog shows signs of severe pain, cannot stand up, or has visible wounds or deformities, a veterinarian should be consulted immediately.
+The risk of infection is particularly high with open fractures, and prompt treatment is crucial.

-Even if the dog shows no external signs of a fracture after a severe trauma such as a car accident, a veterinary examination is necessary to rule out internal injuries.
+Even if the dog shows no external signs of a fracture after severe trauma, such as a car accident, a veterinary examination is necessary to rule out internal injuries.

 It is important for the pet owner to pay attention to behavioral changes that indicate pain or discomfort.
 These include loss of appetite, restlessness, or a changed posture.

-In some cases, further investigations may be necessary to identify underlying causes such as bone tumors or metabolic disorders.
+In some cases, further examinations may be necessary to identify underlying causes such as bone tumors or metabolic disorders.
 Blood tests and biopsies can provide additional information.

 As a first measure, the pet owner should try to keep the dog as calm as possible to avoid further injuries.
 The dog should be taken to a safe, comfortable place to minimize movement.